Print or Export

 Estate Tables

-If you want more details than the above reports provide, you can export any EstateExec table into a PDF document or a CSV file by selecting an export option (see below) from the menu in the top right of the table.
+If you want more details than the above reports provide, you can export any EstateExec table into a PDF document by selecting an export option (see below) from the menu in the top right of the table.
+The PDF report will normally open in a new tab from which you can print the document or download it to your computer (although some browsers will instead simply automatically download the file).

 Example estate asset table PDF